matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 He calls it a little brain-attic.
 A little teeny weeny brain attic.
 And the point that Holmes makes about his brain attic, when he is asked, not only: it is not large, it is small.
-But his superpower is in not putting things in there.
-His super power is not in putting things there.
+But his superpower is in _not_ putting things in there.
+His super power is not in putting things in there.
 It is _avoiding_ putting things in there.
 It is avoiding exposure to information that will waste the very tiny space in his mind palace.